Ellura Sanctuary, Swan Reach, SA, 5354

 Other Common NameBidibid

-Thank you Hayley Pojikar Prentice for identifying this species for us
+Thank you Hayley Pojikar Prentice for identifying and Tom Hunt (Moth_Nut) for confirming the id of this species for us

 In South Australia there are two similar species.
 The other being Downy Sheep's Burr (Acaena ovina) which is much hairier/downy under the leaves.